tlensk/Self-targetCRISPR/Supplementary Materials/Leaders/Readme.md

 If __a target of a self-targeting spacer overlaps with several annotated entries in a genome__ then then the corresponding file will contain a separate line for each of those entries.
 The values for Target_start_pos, Target_end_pos, Spacer_start_pos, and Spacer_end_pos will be the same for those lines, but the Entry_info, Entry_ID, Entry_start_pos, and Entry_end_pos will be different.

+## For example:
+* __Info_CP014265.1.txt__ <br>
+One of the self-targeting spacers has a target that overlaps with two genes.

+* __Info_CP027570.1.txt__ and __Info_HE576794.1.txt__ <br>
+One of the self-targeting spacers has duplicates in the same CRISPR array and one target.
+Therefore, these duplicates aim for the same target.
+In addition, another self-targeting spacer have two targets in the genome.